Skip to main content

 Rotate credentials

-1. Rotate gateway.auth.token / OPENCLAW_GATEWAY_PASSWORD
+1. Rotate gateway.auth.token / OPENCLAW_GATEWAY_TOKEN.

-2. Rotate channel tokens (WhatsApp, Slack, Telegram, Discord)
+2. Rotate channel tokens (WhatsApp, Slack, Telegram, Discord).

-3. Rotate AI provider API keys (~/.openclaw/.env)
+3. Rotate AI provider keys in ~/.openclaw/.env.

-4. Restart the gateway after rotating
+4. Restart the gateway after rotating.

-Audit logs
+Audit

 openclaw logs --follow

-# Agent session transcripts
+ls ~/.openclaw/agents/*/sessions/*.jsonl # session transcripts

-Then run openclaw security audit --deep to confirm the issue is resolved.
+openclaw security audit --deep

 Reporting vulnerabilities